aef1004/cytotypr/README.md

 library(purrr)
 ```

-Note that I currently have only downloaded a few flow cytometry files.
-They are from Cyto feature engineering T cell panel. \#\# Convert
-flowSet to “tidy data” format
+The data that is being used in this example is from the paper
+“Cyto-feature engineering….”
+The samples are from the lungs of C57BL/6
+mice that were either sham-vaccinated or vaccinated with an
+*Mycobacterium tuberculosis* vaccine, Bacillus Calmette–Guérin (BCG).
+The flow cytometry panel is used to elucidate specific T cell
+populations.

+For the purpose of this basic example, the flow cytometry samples have
-Now that the initial gating has been applied, to limit the data to
+been read in as a flowset and initial gating has already been applied to
+limit the data to measurements of live, singlet lymphocyte cells.

+## Convert flowSet to “tidy data” format

-measurements oflive, singlet lymphocyte cells, we convert the data to a
+We first want to convert the data to a “tidy data” format, to allow us
-“tidy data” format, to allow us to work with “tidyverse” tools for
-further analysis and visualization.
+to work with “tidyverse” tools for further analysis and visualization.

 Apply this function to the ‘flowSet’ of gated FMO data: